Notes and Scales in Strudel

 Example 2: Positions in the Scale

-Here we have chosen the major scale starting on C4.
+Here we have chosen the major scale starting at C4.
 Therefore, the numbers indicate the position of each note in that scale.

 To better understand how these positions work, we would play all the notes of the scale consecutively:

-As you will see in the following diagram, the numbers 0 1 2 3 4 5 6 7 correspond to the black circles of our scale.
+As you will see in the following diagram, the numbers 0 1 2 3 4 5 6 7 correspond to the white circles of our scale.

-Specifically, the 0 is the first black circle, the 1 is the second black circle, and so on.
+Specifically, the 0 is the first white circle, the 1 is the second white circle, and so on.

-On the other hand, the gray keys are outside our scale.
+On the other hand, the black keys are outside of our scale.
 For now, we won't use them.
 However, later you will learn to play them by adding # to the number.
-For example, 0# would be the first gray circle.
+For example, 0# would be the first black circle.

 It is important to remember that 0 and 7 are the same note in different octaves: C4 and C5.